moxvallix/qrshot/README.md

 ![encoding screenshot](encode.png)

 \<string\>: Text, in quotes, to encode
 \<location\>: Location of the directory to store the image.
-Defaults to ~/Pictures.
+Defaults to the current directory.
 The image is named after the date / time.

 ## Dependencies